lancecasselman/photo-shoot-scheduler/replit.md

-# Photography Session Scheduler
+# The Client Management Area

 ## Overview

-This is a complete photography session scheduler web application with photo upload capabilities.
+This is a complete client management area web application for photography business with session scheduling and photo upload capabilities.
 Built from scratch with a clean, simple architecture using vanilla JavaScript, HTML/CSS, and Express.js backend.
 Features drag-and-drop photo uploads, session management, and responsive design optimized for mobile devices.

 ## Recent Changes